-- Using a Primer - Primers used for mdf should be solvent rather than water based. (lacquer or enamel, rather than acrylic).
+- Using a Paint Primer For MDF - Primers used for mdf should be solvent rather than water based. (lacquer or enamel, rather than acrylic).
 Stain covering primers (Zisser makes one in a spray can) have heavier body and can be used for the edges as well as flat and detailed surfaces.
-For miniatures with fine cut details (1/4 scale siding etc.) these heavy bodied primers may be too thick and may soften detail.
+For miniatures/ dollhouses or projects with fine cut details (1/4 scale siding etc.) these heavy bodied primers may be too thick and may soften detail.

 - Using an Enamel Primer - Enamel primers work well for sealing MDF surfaces provided you apply thin coats and do not build up layers which will run or drip as the enamel dries.
 Choose a color of primer which will work well under your eventual topcoat, and keep the primer layer as thin as possible.
 Avoid using thick 'one coat' enamel sprays as they may cause you to lose crisp detail lines.